How Much Does a Spain Tour Cost? The Honest All-In Number

 Included on almost every tour: your hotels, the AVE train segments or coach travel between cities, all transfers, a tour director or guide for the duration, guided walks at the major sites, and breakfast every morning.
 The better small-group operators usually pre-book and include the one ticket that genuinely matters — the Alhambra's Nasrid Palaces slot, which sells out 8 to 12 weeks ahead in season — and most tours throw in a welcome and a farewell dinner.

 Quietly extra, and where the real spending hides: lunches and the dinners not included, which on a 10-day trip add up to €250 to €450 of your own money once you factor in the tapas crawls you will absolutely do.
 Optional excursions are the bigger line on coach tours specifically — a flamenco tablao evening in Seville, a Jerez sherry-and-horses morning, a Montserrat half-day from Barcelona — and run €40 to €90 each, with most travellers taking two or three.
 Entry tickets to the headline sites are usually covered when they are on the itinerary, but a museum you do on a free afternoon is €15 to €25.
-Tips for the guide and driver are expected on top, typically €50 to €80 across the trip.
+Your guide and driver expect something at the end, and €50 to €80 between them across the trip is the going rate — close to the only tipping in Spain anyone will actually notice.

 Daily spend on the ground, and tips

-Beyond the tour price, plan for what leaves your pocket each day in Spain.
-It is one of the cheapest big trips in Western Europe to eat your way through, which is most of why it lands such good value.
+Two national habits govern what leaves your pocket here: the menú del día at lunch and grazing your way through the evening instead of committing to one big dinner.
+Both work in your favour, because Spain is one of the cheapest big trips in Western Europe to eat your way through, which is most of why it lands such good value.

 Food is the main one, and it is kind.
 A menú del día — a three-course set lunch with wine — runs €12 to €18 in most cities, a proper sit-down dinner not included on the tour €25 to €40 with wine, and a café con leche and a pastry €2 to €4 at the counter.
 The national habit of grazing tapas means a full evening of small plates and a couple of cañas can come in under €20 a head.
 Across a 10-day trip, reckon on €35 to €55 a day in food and drink you cover yourself, so €350 to €550 over the trip — noticeably less than Italy or France.

 The extras add up quietly.
 Optional excursions the tour offers run €40 to €90 each, and a flamenco show or a sherry-cellar morning is worth doing.
 Museum entries on free afternoons are €15 to €25 apiece.
-A taxi here and there, the odd souvenir, a SIM or roaming: budget €100 to €150 across the trip for the loose ends.
+Then the odds and ends — a taxi back across Seville when the tablao finishes late, a tin of pimentón for home, roaming or a local SIM — which €100 to €150 across the trip covers comfortably.

 Tipping in Spain is modest and not really expected — locals round up the bar bill and leave a euro or two on a restaurant table, no more.
 The one that catches people out is the tour itself: €50 to €80 for the guide and driver over a week to ten days is the norm, paid at the end.
 Carry €150 to €250 in cash for tips, the tapas counters that still prefer it and the odd market; cards handle everything else.